Shuffle/shuffle-docs/docs/organizations.md

 Shuffle supports the use of a KMS.
 [Please see the extension documentation for more](/docs/extensions#kms).

 ### App Authentication Groups
+**Groups was taken out of beta and was removed for the 2.0.0 release**

 App Authentication groups are a way for you to group authentications together, enabling a single workflow to run with multiple different authentication options and runtime locations.
 When a workflow runs with authentication groups selected, the workflow execution will replicate and run multiple versions of the same workflow at the same time, where the relevant authentication is filled in in real-time.

 <img width="830" alt="image" src="https://github.com/Shuffle/Shuffle-docs/assets/5719530/44e1d2f6-6e1c-4736-834a-a98e6419814e">